Keats/vincentprouillet/content/blog/overview-package-management-python.md

 [Pipenv](https://pipenv.readthedocs.io/en/latest/) is developed by the [Python Packaging Authority](https://github.com/pypa), responsible for developing [pip](https://github.com/pypa/pip) so I had big expectations.

-Its goal is to bring a Cargo/Bundler approach to Python development and it does so by introducing 2 things:
+It is inspired by Cargo/Bundler/Yarn and introduces 2 files that you will recognize if you used any of them before:

 - a `Pipfile`: a TOML file listing packages as well as a minimal Python version
 - a `Pipfile.lock`: a lockfile in JSON format listing every dependencies version with their hash